Huawei-ClevelandStateUniv/Stochastic_Paper/README.md

 # Stochastic_Paper
-This repository includes the code and materials of the Stochastic Optimization Paper
+This repository includes the code and materials of the Stochastic Optimization Paper.